-This easy, delicious, homemade hot cross bun pudding is a twist on the classic bread and butter pudding but made with leftover hot cross buns.
+This easy, delicious, homemade hot cross bun bread and butter pudding is a twist on the classic bread and butter pudding but made with leftover hot cross buns.
 A fantastic addition to the Easter weekend celebrations and recipe ideas.
-This decadent dessert can be served with ice cream, cream, custard and a side of fresh berries.
+This decadent dessert can be served with ice cream, cream, custard, and fresh berries.

 Jump to: